luke-beep/whoami/README.md

 #### **Computer Hardware** 🖥️
 > Interested in the workings of CPUs, GPUs, and RAM, understanding their roles in computing performance.

-#### **Computer Software** 👨‍💻
-> Using various IDEs and text editors, continuously exploring new tools and technologies to enhance software development; related to DevEx.

 #### **Computer Engineering** ⚡
 > Bridging the gap between electrical engineering and computer science, focusing on the hardware aspect of computing.